Paleogenetics

 Paleogenetics is the study of the past through the examination of preserved genetic material from the remains of ancient organisms.
 Emile Zuckerkandl and Linus Pauling introduced the term in 1963, long before the sequencing of DNA, in reference to the possible reconstruction of the corresponding polypeptide sequences of past organisms.
 The first sequence of ancient DNA, isolated from a museum specimen of the extinct quagga, was published in 1984 by a team led by Allan Wilson.

 Paleogeneticists do not recreate actual organisms, but piece together ancient DNA sequences using various analytical methods.
 Fossils are "the only direct witnesses of extinct species and of evolutionary events" and finding DNA within those fossils exposes tremendously more information about these species, potentially their entire physiology and anatomy.

-The most ancient DNA sequence to date was reported in February 2021, from the tooth of a Siberian mammoth frozen for over a million years.
+The oldest DNA yet sequenced dates to around two million years ago and was extracted from sediments in northern Greenland.

 Applications

 Evolution

 Similar sequences are often found along DNA (and the derived protein polypeptide chains) in different species.
 This similarity is directly linked to the sequence of the DNA (the genetic material of the organism).
 Due to the improbability of this being random chance, and its consistency too long to be attributed to convergence by natural selection, these similarities can be plausibly linked to the existence of a common ancestor with common genes.
 This allows DNA sequences to be compared between species.
 Comparing an ancient genetic sequence to later or modern ones can be used to determine ancestral relations, while comparing two modern genetic sequences can determine, within error, the time since their last common ancestor.